-The RTA must be signed by both the family and the owner.

-The owner may submit the RTA on behalf of the family.
+The RFTA must be signed by both the family and the owner.
+The owner may submit the RFTA on behalf of the family.

-Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, or by fax.
+Completed RFTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, via email, or by fax.

-The family may not submit, and RRHA will not process, more than one (1) RTA at a time.
+The family may not submit, and RRHA will not process, more than one (1) RFTA at a time.

-When the family submits the RTA RRHA will review the RTA for completeness.
+When the family submits the RFTA RRHA will review the RFTA for completeness.

-If the RTA is incomplete (including lack of signature by family, owner, or both), if the dwelling lease is not submitted with the RTA or the unit is not ready for an inspection at the time the RTA is submitted, RRHA will notify the family and the owner of the deficiencies.
+If the RFTA is incomplete (including lack of signature by family, owner, or both), if the dwelling lease is not submitted with the RFTA or the unit is not ready for an inspection at the time the RFTA is submitted, RRHA will notify the family and the owner of the deficiencies.